 When you click the "+ Add" icon, a version field will show up as well.

 After typing in a package, either click in the version area to add a version, or press 'Enter' or 'tab' to move the cursor there automatically.
 (You don't need to specify a version -- packages will be installed as version 'latest' by default.)

-When would dependencies be installed?
+When will dependencies be installed?

 While your code is executing, the bottom Output pane will automatically open, allowing you to monitor progress and inspect the results of commands executed during the setup phase.

-SetupLog in your results.
+buildLog in your results.
 See Monitoring and inspecting the result of the environment setup phase for more information.

 Further customization options

 Code Ocean also provides a more flexible postInstall Script for dependencies not available through our native package managers.